The Probation and Parole Trap

 Our probation and parole programs were originally intended to hold people accountable and serve as an alternative to incarceration.
 But they have become a leading contributor to jail and prison populations.
 Essentially, these programs are a set-up for reincarceration.

 Since 1980, the nation’s community supervision population has ballooned by almost 240 percent.
-As of 2016, 1 in 55 U.S. adults (nearly 4 million people) are on probation or parole, more than twice the number incarcerated in state and federal prisons and local jails.
+As of 2020, 1 in 66 U.S. adults (nearly 4 million people) are on probation or parole, twice the number incarcerated in state and federal prisons and local jails.

-Of the nearly 4 million individuals on community supervision nationwide, more than 75% were serving terms of supervision for nonviolent offenses and at least 40% were on probation or parole for relatively minor offenses.
+Of the nearly 4 million individuals on community supervision nationwide, approximately 83% were serving terms of supervision for nonviolent offenses and at least 30% were on probation or parole for relatively minor offenses.
 This costs taxpayers and communities dearly and places substantial long-term restrictions on individuals who pose little or no threat to society.